iocchi/StageROSGym/README.md

     ./build.bash

-2. Start all the processes, use the following command
+2. Start all the processes and the simulator

     ./stagerosgym.bash start

-3. Run StageROSGym
+3. Run StageROSGym container

     ./run.bash